In-house Staffing vs Managed Staffing – The Pros and Cons

 • Searching, interviewing, and onboarding a talent takes time & resources, and so does overlooking them.

-• The in-house team also needs management which results in higher overheads and additional costs.
+• The in-house team also needs management, resulting in higher overheads and additional costs.

 What is Managed Staffing?